TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/integrated_mcan.md

 # Introduction {#EXAMPLES_SDL_MCAN_INTRO}

 This is a simple example showing the Software Development Kit (SDK) example MCAN driver in Polled Mode running with some of the example Software Diagnostic Library (SDL) diagnostics in FreeRTOS.
-This example currently only supports the am263x-cc.
+This example currently supports the am263x-cc and am263px-cc.

 It will:
 * Run startup diagnostics using SDL.